-The Partnership's unconsolidated investments consist of a 38.8% non-operated ownership interest in Gulf Coast Fractionators LP ("GCF") and three non-operated joint ventures in South Texas: 75% interest in T2 LaSalle; 50% interest in T2 Eagle Ford; and 50% interest in T2 EF Co-Gen (together the "T2 Joint Ventures").
+Our unconsolidated investments consist of a 38.8% non-operated ownership interest in Gulf Coast Fractionators LP ("GCF") and three non-operated joint ventures in South Texas acquired in the Atlas merger in 2015: 75% interest in T2 LaSalle; 50% interest in T2 Eagle Ford; and 50% interest in T2 EF Co-Gen (together the "T2 Joint Ventures").
 The T2 Joint Ventures were formed to provide services for the benefit of the joint interest owners.
 The T2 Joint Ventures have capacity lease agreements with the joint interest owners, which cover the costs of operations of the T2 Joint Ventures.
-The terms of these joint venture agreements do not afford the Partnership the degree of control required for consolidating them in its consolidated financial statements, but do afford it the significant influence required to employ the equity method of accounting.
+The terms of these joint venture agreements do not afford us the degree of control required for consolidating them in our consolidated financial statements, but do afford us the significant influence required to employ the equity method of accounting.

-The following table shows the activity related to the Partnership's investments in unconsolidated affiliates:
+The following table shows the activity related to our investments in unconsolidated affiliates:

-(1) Includes \$1.2 million in distributions from GCF and T2 Joint Ventures received in excess of the Partnership's share of cumulative earnings for the year ended December 31, 2015.
-Includes \$5.7 million in distributions from GCF in excess of the Partnership's share of cumulative earnings for the year ended December 31, 2014.
-Such excess distributions are considered a return of capital and are disclosed in cash flows from investing activities in the Consolidated Statements of Cash Flows.
+(1) Includes \$1.2 million in distributions from GCF and T2 Joint Ventures in excess of our share of cumulative earnings for the year ended December 31, 2015.
+Includes \$5.7 million in distributions from GCF in excess of our share of cumulative earnings for the year ended December 31, 2014.
+Such excess distributions are considered a return of capital and disclosed in cash flows from investing activities in the Consolidated Statements of Cash Flows.